-Microbix Biosystems Inc. (Microbix or the Company) (TSX: MBX, OTCQX: MBXBF) is an award-winning life sciences innovator, manufacturer, and exporter making critical biological ingredients that enable the production of clinical diagnostics (referred to as antigens), creating and manufacturing medical devices, including quality assessment products that help ensure test accuracy (also known as QAPs^m), and viral transport medium for enabling the collection of patient samples to test for pathogens such as the virus causing COVID-19 disease (branded as DxTMTM).
+Microbix Biosystems Inc. (Microbix or the Company) (TSX: MBX, OTCQX: MBXBF) is an award-winning life sciences innovator, manufacturer, and exporter making critical biological ingredients that enable the production of clinical diagnostics (referred to as antigens), creating and manufacturing medical devices, including quality assessment products that help ensure test accuracy (also known as QAPsTM), testing-related reagents such as viral transport medium for enabling the collection of patient samples to test for pathogens (branded as DxTMTM), and, through partnership funding, is redeveloping a biological drug (Kinlytic® urokinase).

 In the context of Microbix's business, antigens are purified and inactivated bacteria, viruses, or their components which are used in the immunoassay format of medical tests to assess exposure to, or immunity from, those pathogens.
-QAPs are inactivated and stabilized samples of a pathogen or an analogue to a pathogen, that are created to resemble patient samples in order to support one or more of (i) the proficiency testing of clinical labs (usually unbranded "white label"), (ii) incorporated into kits of test consumables by multinational diagnostics companies (usually unbranded "white label"), (iii) test development, instrument validation and technician training (often individually branded as PROCEEDx® within ONBOARDxTM kits), or (iv) the quality management of patient test-workflows by clinical laboratories (branded as REDx®).
-Microbix' antigens and QAPs are sold to more than 100 customers worldwide, primarily to multinational diagnostics companies and laboratory accreditation organizations.
-Sales of antigens and QAPs are ongoing to the respective customer categories described.
-The first sales of fully-regulated "IVD" QAPs occurred in early January, 2019, and first sales of DxTMTM were recorded in February, 2021.
-Sales of all varieties of QAPs are ongoing and growing, while sales of DxTM have stopped as Microbix's principal customers, agents of the Province of Ontario, have resumed 100% importation to satisfy domestic needs for this critical product.
+QAPs are inactivated and stabilized samples of a pathogen or an analogue to a pathogen, that are created to closely resemble patient samples in order to support one or more of (i) the proficiency testing of clinical labs (usually unbranded "white label"), (ii) incorporated into kits of test consumables by multinational diagnostics companies (usually unbranded "white label"), (iii) test development, instrument validation and technician training (often individually branded as PROCEEDx® within branded ONBOARDxTM kits), or (iv) the quality management of patient test-workflows by clinical laboratories (branded as REDx®).
+Microbix's antigens and QAPs are sold to more than 100 customers worldwide, primarily to multinational diagnostics companies and laboratory accreditation organizations.